sagorbrur/shuddhi-app/privacy-policy.md

 **Effective Date**: 29 November, 2024

+---

 ### **Introduction**
 Shuddhi (Bangla Text Correction App) is committed to protecting your privacy while delivering an enhanced Bangla writing experience.
-This Privacy Policy explains how we handle user data, particularly when using cloud-based APIs and enabling logging for debugging purposes.
+This Privacy Policy explains how we handle user data, particularly when using cloud-based APIs, enabling logging for debugging purposes, and integrating Google Analytics for basic analytics.

 ---

 ### **1. Data Collection and Processing**
 Shuddhi relies on cloud-based Language Model APIs (e.g., OpenAI) to perform text corrections, translations, and other features.
 This involves sending your input text to the cloud API for processing.
-Additionally, we have logging enabled for debugging purposes to ensure the app runs smoothly.
+Additionally, we use logging for debugging purposes and Google Analytics for basic analytics.

 - **What Data is Sent to Cloud APIs**:
   - Only the text you submit for correction or translation.
   - No personally identifiable information (e.g., names, email addresses) or metadata about your session is shared.

 - **What Data is Logged**:
   - Logs may include anonymized data such as error messages, input/output text snippets, and usage patterns to debug issues and improve performance.
-  - Logs are securely stored and are purged regularly to minimize data retention.
+  - Logs are securely stored and purged regularly to minimize data retention.

+- **Google Analytics Data**:
+  - Shuddhi uses Google Analytics to collect basic analytics such as app usage patterns, user interactions, and traffic sources.
+  - This data is anonymized and aggregated, ensuring no personally identifiable information is collected.

-Shuddhi does not store or retain data long-term outside of debugging purposes, and no input data is used for marketing or shared with third parties beyond the API providers.
+Shuddhi does not store or retain data long-term outside of debugging purposes, and no input data is used for marketing or shared with third parties beyond the API providers and analytics tools.

 ---